alexeilebedev/primestoriches/README.md

 there are no ladders, and all movements are determined by numeric properties of the numbers on the cells.

-The board is a rectangular array of squares, 8 wide by 16 long Each square contains a number, 1 through 128
+The board is a rectangular array of squares, 8 wide by 16 long.
+Each square contains a number, 1 through 128

-Players start at square 0 (outside the board)
+Players start at square 0 (outside the board).
 Players take turn rolling dice, and moving forward by the number shown on the 2 dice.
 The first player to reach 128 wins.